 When leaving the hospital you will be given instructions on how to care for the incisions.

-be given instructions on how to wash the scalp, head, and how to shower.
-You may be
+be given instructions on how to wash the scalp and head, and how to shower.
+You may

-advised to make certain diet changes during recovery.
-A follow up appointment is made
+be advised to make certain diet changes during recovery.
+A follow-up appointment is

-for about one week later to inspect the incisions and remove the stitches.
+made for about 1 week later to inspect the incisions and remove the stitches.

-You should report increased pain, drainage, or fever to your healthcare provider following
+You should report increased pain, drainage, or fever to your healthcare provider after

 You will have some time to heal after the initial surgery before the implant process